The Dos and Don’ts of Post Operative Care

 Working after Laser Eye Surgery

 You should also consider your working environment.
 For example, if you work in a dusty environment such as a construction site, you will be advised how to best take care of your eyes while they recover.
-Likewise, if you work indoors at a computer screen, or in an intensely air-conditioned environment, you will need to take precautions to ensure your eyes don’t become too dry.
+Similarly, if you work indoors at a computer screen, or in an intensely air-conditioned environment, you will need to take precautions to ensure your eyes don’t become too dry.
 You will receive lubricating eyedrops following your treatment to prevent this.

-To find out more about the Laser Eye Surgery recovery process or to book your consultation, leave us a comment or get in touch with one of our friendly clinic coordinators today.
+To find out more about the Laser Eye Surgery recovery process, book your consultation now, or get in touch with one of our friendly clinic coordinators today.